SynapseWeb/Git-Sharing/README.md

 	bare = false
 	logallrefupdates = true
 ```
-It has no remote option or no branch option.
-But we can add them manually (and possibly other ways) so that the bundle is the same as any remote repository that we can pull from.
+It has no remote option.
+But we can add it manually (and possibly other ways) so that the bundle is the same as any remote repository that we can pull from.
 Change the file "/Machine_A/myfiles/coolproj/.git/config" to be:

 ```
 [core]